CDE will be closed on Monday, July 4 for the Independence Day holiday.

 The Data Breach Notification Law

-The most recent Privacy legislation to have an impact on Student Privacy is the Data Breach Notification Law (HB 18-1128; effective September 1, 2018).
+The most recent Privacy legislation to have an impact on Student Privacy is the Data Breach Notification Law (PDF) (HB 18-1128; effective September 1, 2018).
 This Law amends the Colorado Revised Statutes Title 6 Consumer and Commercial Affairs portion of the Colorado Consumer Protection Act (CCPA) of September 1, 2006 (§6-1-713 et seq.).